Predictions for the coming year

 The importance of a good energy source

-I’m convinced that the single best use of our resources at present would be energy research and infrastructure.
-Imagine how our world could be different right now if we had a plentiful, cheap, clean source of energy.
-Oil rich countries would lose their sway over other nations.
 Energy can be used to obtain fresh water and make light. heat, and cold, thus making habitable and farmable nearly any place on the planet.
 Those places currently struggling for survival would be able to live comfortably and focus on things like education and society, rather than scrounging for food and making war.
-Educated people rend to have fewer children, further reducing the problems of overpopulaton and the problems that come with it.
+Educated people tend to have fewer children, further reducing overpopulaton and the problems that come with it.

 Some of the deepest foundations of my ideal political framework are based on the concept that incentives are far more effective than legislation or subsidies.
 I was a huge fan of the X-prize, and some of the recent crowdsourcing methods recently employed by DARPA.
 Never has the saying, “If you’re not a part of the solution, there’s good money to be made In prolonging the problem” been more relevant than it is with today’s medical research and oil companies.
-If even a fraction of the money we spend on medication and gasoline were to go into prizes to be awarded to those who meet benchmarks for disease eradication and clean energy, the prize would be too enormous to ignore in very short order.
+If even a fraction of the money we spend on medication and gasoline were to go into crowdsourcing prizes to be awarded to those who meet benchmarks for disease eradication and clean energy, the prize would be too enormous to ignore in very short order.